RishiNandha/Open-Arignan/README.md

 ## Declaration

 Some parts of the repository were generated using LLM-assisted coding applications.
 There may be potential mismatches between the features described in the README and the implementation.
 If you come across any, please raise an issue in the github repository!

+## Feedback

+Please write to me or raise a github issue on any feedback!
+I would love to hear the pain points while using this, and patch it up!

 ## License